The Thrive For Good Growing Food Course

 “Microbial inoculants” bring that biology, the beneficial microorganisms that are often deficient in the garden for various reasons.
 We need that biology to feed our plants and protect them from diseases.

-The main way to bring in this biology is, again, a small amount of high-quality compost.
+The primary method for incorporating this biology is, again, a small amount of high-quality compost.

 And then there are products.
-My favorite is called Effective Microorganisms, a liquid mixture of fermenting microbes that was formulated in Japan in the 70s and early 80s and is now used all around the world.
+My favourite is called Effective Microorganisms, a liquid mixture of fermenting microbes that was formulated in Japan in the 1970s and early 1980s and is now used worldwide.

-If possible, it’s a good idea to apply small amounts of broad-spectrum fertilizer and beneficial microorganisms often, rather than just dumping everything on at once in the spring.
+If possible, it’s a good idea to apply small amounts of broad-spectrum fertilizer and beneficial microorganisms regularly, rather than applying everything at once in the spring.

 How To Water